Millions Of People Still Use Netflix To Rent DVDs

 With streaming services such as Netflix, Hulu, and Amazon Prime Video, it is hard to imagine anyone still takes the time to rent and watch movies and TV shows from a DVD.
-Even Redbox – a popular option for DVD rentals because of their convenience and affordability – now offers the option to rent and view through a streaming service.
+Even Redbox, a popular option for DVD rentals because of their convenience and affordability, now offers the option to rent and view through a streaming service.

 With all of these streaming services so readily available, most just assume DVDs have become nothing more than part of a collection gathering dust on a bookshelf in your living room.

-An interesting tidbit of information that some people know – and some people don’t – is Netflix wasn’t always this streaming service giant everyone knew about.
-Initially, Netflix got its feet wet in the industry as a DVD rental company.
+Why mess with a player when you can simply click and play?
+However, an interesting tidbit of information not remembered by all is that Netflix wasn’t always a streaming service giant.
+Initially, Netflix got its feet wet in the video industry as a DVD rental company.

-When Netflix just started out, you could sign up for a membership allowing you to rent one – or multiple DVDs.
-The DVDs were mailed to your home in a red envelope and your membership permitted you to keep the DVD as long as you wanted.
+When Netflix just started out, you could sign up for a membership allowing you to rent one or multiple DVDs.
+The DVDs were mailed to your home in a red envelope, and your membership permitted you to keep the DVD as long as you wanted.
 When you were done with it, you could return it and exchange it for something else.

-It wasn’t until the early portion of 2007, that Netflix subscribers began being offered the opportunity to pay for access to a library of streaming content as an alternative to renting DVDs.
+It wasn’t until the early months of 2007 that Netflix subscribers began being offered the opportunity to pay for access to a library of streaming content as an alternative to renting DVDs.

-Today, there are many people with Netflix memberships who are not even aware of the fact that you can still opt to rent DVDs if you so desire.
+Today, there are many people with Netflix memberships who are not even aware of the fact that you can still opt to rent DVDs.
 In fact, there are some movies and television shows that are only available through Netflix’s DVD rental plans.

 Ted Sarandos on How Netflix Predicted the Future of TV (Variety) #Netflix #TV https://t.co/txEIpkw8y5 pic.twitter.com/5EIcaUlNLb